 Jo has extensive business experience across a number of industries including real estate, social enterprise and recruitment.
 Jo has worked in the areas of real estate, project management, business planning, continuous improvement, workforce planning and organisational structure and design.
 Jo holds an MBA from the University of New England and has completed Certificate IV in Real Estate Operations.

-Website Administration & Support
+IT Administration & Website Support

 Melody has over 19 years experience in the disability support sector having worked as a support worker, residential aged care worker, service manager, care coordinator and team leader.
 Melody has worked for organisations including Yooralla, the Endeavour Foundation, Suncare Community Services and Villa Maria Catholic Homes.
-Melody holds a Diploma of Community Welfare work and is currently completing a Bachelor of Business and Arts.
+Melody holds a Diploma of Community Welfare work and is currently completing a Bachelor of Business and Arts